awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 + The registrant of the \.me\.uk domain
 If you registered a \.co\.uk domain between October 29, 2013 and June 10, 2014, you have priority for registering the corresponding \.uk domain until June 10, 2019 unless someone else registered the corresponding \.org\.uk or \.me\.uk domain on or before October 28, 2013\.
 For more information, see [\.uk Rights FAQs](https://www.theukdomain.uk/advice/do-i-have-uk-rights/uk-rights-faqs/)\.
-If you want the \.uk domain for a \.co\.uk, \.me\.uk, or \.org\.uk that you already own, use the Amazon Route 53 console or API, the AWS CLI, or the SDKs to register the \.uk domain as you would any other domain\.
+If you want the \.uk domain for a \.co\.uk, \.me\.uk, or \.org\.uk that you already own, use the Route 53 console or API, the AWS CLI, or the SDKs to register the \.uk domain as you would any other domain\.
 If someone else has a higher priority on an existing \.co\.uk, \.me\.uk, or \.org\.uk domain, we'll notify you by email\.
 The email will contain the following text:
 `ErrorState at registrar: 2201 : Authorization error (V334 Your request for domain 'domain name' has failed because the 'account name' for the registrant does not fully match any registrant which has rights for this domain)`
 **Privacy protection**
 Determined by the registry\.
 **Internationalized domain names**
 Not supported\.
-**Authorization code required for transfer to Amazon Route 53**
+**Authorization code required for transfer to Route 53**
-If you're transferring a \.me\.uk domain to Amazon Route 53, you don't need to get an authorization code\.
+If you're transferring a \.me\.uk domain to Route 53, you don't need to get an authorization code\.
 Instead, use the method provided by your current domain registrar to update the value of the IPS tag for the domain to **GANDI**, all uppercase\. \(An IPS tag is required by Nominet, the registry for \.uk domain names\.\) If your registrar will not change the value of the IPS tag, [contact Nominet](http://www.nominet.org.uk/uk-domain-names/manage-your-domain/change-registrar)\.
-When you register a \.me\.uk domain, Amazon Route 53 automatically sets the IPS tag for the domain to **GANDI**\.
+When you register a \.me\.uk domain, Route 53 automatically sets the IPS tag for the domain to **GANDI**\.
 **DNSSEC**
 Supported for domain registration\.
 For more information, see [Configuring DNSSEC for a Domain](domain-configure-dnssec.md)\.
 **Registrar**